 So look, if you’re independently wealthy and can afford to invest whatever it takes in your project out of your own funds, then feel free to skip this post.
 But if you’re like the rest of us, you’re going to have to come to terms with the fact that what you’re attempting to do in building a music career is to start a business.
 And starting a business costs money.

 How much?
 That’s a question we get a lot.
 And it’s absolutely impossible to answer in a “one size fits all” kinda way.
 Music production, photo/video production, merchandise, digital marketing, publicity, radio/streaming promotions, sync licensing, project management, shopping, distribution, touring expenses.
 All of these require a certain amount of resources, either cash or sweat equity (and many of these items are not things you can DIY very successfully unless you happen to BE a record producer or radio promoter or publicist, etc.).

 Now, the idea is not to add up all of those potential expenses and then wait to start your campaign until you have that amount.
 That’s unrealistic for most artists and their fundraising channels.
 But the goal has to be to get a credible amount of money in the door (we tell artists to think about a starting benchmark of at the very least $10,000 – and the more you have to invest upfront, the better and quicker results will be possible) to begin a project and start attacking various angles until you can get enough revenue rolling to reinvest in the project and take care of other tactical needs.

 So, how to raise those funds?

 Got questions?
-We’d love to share Edgewater Music Group’s Complete Guide To Getting Ahead in the Music Industry and also enter you in a drawing to win a free day of recording studio time!
+We’d love to share EMG’s Complete Guide To Getting Ahead in the Music Industry and also enter you in a drawing to win a free day of recording studio time!
 Just answer a few questions and we’ll send you your guide and enter you to win!